The Structural Complexity of Matrix-Vector Multiplication: Introduction

-A popular measure for structural complexity is the Vapnik-Chervonenkis (VC) dimension, which finds many applications in machine learning \citep{ShalevShwartz2014,JMLR:v20:17-612}, structural graph theory \citep{nguyen2024inducedsubgraphdensityvi,pmlr-v49-alon16,karczmarz2024subquadraticalgorithmsminorfreedigraphs}, computational geometry \citep{HarPeled2009ApproximatingST,Chazelle1989,fisikopoulos2016faster} (see the preliminaries in \Cref{sec:prelim} for a definition of the VC-dimension).
+A popular measure for structural complexity is the Vapnik-Chervonenkis (VC) dimension, which finds many applications in machine learning \citep{ShalevShwartz2014,JMLR:v20:17-612}, structural graph theory \citep{nguyen2024inducedsubgraphdensityvi,pmlr-v49-alon16,karczmarz2024subquadraticalgorithmsminorfreedigraphs}, and computational geometry \citep{HarPeled2009ApproximatingST,Chazelle1989,fisikopoulos2016faster} (see the preliminaries in \Cref{sec:prelim} for a definition of the VC-dimension).
+For Boolean matrices, the VC-dimension has the following, more intuitive, description: it is the size of the largest subset $S\subseteq [n]$ of columns such that the rows of the sub-matrix whose columns are restricted to those in $S$ contain every possible string in $\{0,1\}^{|S|}$.
 Many structured objects studied by theoreticians have inherently low VC dimension.
-For instance, the hypothesis class of intervals on $\R$, star and interval graphs, and rank-one projection matrices, have VC-dimension $2$, planar graphs have VC dimension 4, and any $H$-minor free graph has VC dimension at most $|V(H)|-1$.
-Beyond being an established complexity measure in theory, it has also been empirically verified that real-world data has low VC dimension \citep{coudert_et_al:LIPIcs.SEA.2024.8}.
-This observation can be explained via the following structural characterization of matrices with low VC dimension: \begin{restatable}[{Proof in \Cref{sec:characterization}}]{fact}{thmhereditarymatrix} Consider a hereditary class of $0/1$-matrices $\mathcal{M}$, meaning that $\mathcal{M}$ is closed under row/column deletion (i.e., each matrix $\mM\in\mathcal{M}$ is still in $\mathcal{M}$ after deleting a row or column).
-If $\mathcal{M}$ is non-trivial, (i.e., does not contain every possible matrix), then there exists an absolute constant $c\in\N$ such that the VC-dimension of any matrix in $\mathcal{M}$ is at most $c$. \end{restatable} Presumably, whatever unknown structure is common in real-world matrices should not be lost when deleting rows/columns.
-We note that \cref{thm: structural characterization} does not preclude other matrices, that do not satisfy this hereditary property, from having constant VC dimension, e.g., adjacency matrices of minor-free graphs.
+For instance, star and interval graphs, and rank-one projection matrices, have VC-dimension $2$, planar graphs have VC dimension 4, and any $H$-minor free graph has VC dimension at most $|V(H)|-1$.
+Beyond being an established complexity measure in theory, it has also been empirically observed that real-world data has low VC dimension \citep{coudert_et_al:LIPIcs.SEA.2024.8}.
+We explain this observation via the following structural characterization of matrices with low VC dimension:\looseness=-1

+\begin{theorem}[{Proof in \Cref{sec:characterization}}] Consider a hereditary class of $0/1$-matrices $\mathcal{M}$, meaning that $\mathcal{M}$ is closed under row/column deletion (i.e., each matrix $\mM\in\mathcal{M}$ is still in $\mathcal{M}$ after deleting a row or column).
+If $\mathcal{M}$ is non-trivial, (i.e., does not contain every possible matrix), then there exists an absolute constant $c\in\N$ such that the VC-dimension of any matrix in $\mathcal{M}$ is at most $c$. \end{theorem}

+Presumably, any unknown structure common to real-world matrices should not be lost when deleting rows/columns. \cref{thm: structural characterization} does not exclude other matrices (which do not satisfy this hereditary property) from having constant VC-dimension, e.g., adjacency matrices of minor-free graphs.